One's Company

-British in its insouciant class condescension (Moscow was like a “servant’s quarters”) and offhand anti-Semitism (the Soviet Union is run by Jews), the tone is imperially comic and the judgments quick, though always focused on the author.
 When Fleming gets to China, the reader is rewarded with acid portraits of Chiang Kai-shek, pronouncements on “Red China” and the prospects of Communism (it could never take hold in China), life on the war fronts, and the nature of the Japanese empire.
-Nicholas J. Clifford observes: “If for Fleming...
+Nicholas J. Clifford observes: "If for Fleming...
 China remained something of a joke, the joke was less on the country than on the bemused traveler himself....
-Even so, the humor ... can sometimes wear a little thin.... there was much about it that still had the aspect of a comic opera land whose quirks and oddities became grist for the writer rather than deserving any respect or sympathy in themselves.”
-However, one unsympathetic commentator recently described it as "largely a litany of visits to places he didn't like -- except England."
+Even so, the humor ... can sometimes wear a little thin.... there was much about it that still had the aspect of a comic opera land whose quirks and oddities became grist for the writer rather than deserving any respect or sympathy in themselves."
+Paul French unsympathetically described it as "largely a litany of visits to places he didn't like — except England."